Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/performance/texture.md

 ## Optimize Texture Format

 Graphics cards do not support rendering of common image formats like JPEG and PNG.
 In video memory, these images are decompressed.
-However, different compression methods called DXT 5 and DXT 1 can be displayed by a graphics card and will occupy a quarter of memory compared to the decompressed image.
+However, different compression methods called DXT 5 and DXT 1 can be displayed by a graphics card and will occupy a quarter or less of memory compared to the decompressed image.

 ::: tip
 The compressed formats DXT 5 and DXT 1 require an image to use a resolution that is a power of two.
 Wallpaper Engine will handle this for you and it will add invisible padding - but of course this increases the memory size again!
 So to optimize your images effectively, you should also resize them to fit into a power of two resolution.
 See the next paragraph for details.